alimohtashim76/spam-classifier/README.md

 ### Train the model

 `python train.py`
-- This will train the model, evaluate it, and save the `.pkl` files in the model/ folder.
+This will:
+  -Train Logistic Regression & Naive Bayes models -Print evaluation metrics
+  -Save trained model and vectorizer to the model/ folder

 ### Run the Flask API